ssenmosip/mosip-temp-documentation/MOSIP-Device-Service-Specification.md

 deviceId - Internal Id to identify the actual biometric device within the device service.

-deviceSubId - is the internal id of the device.
-For example in case of iris capture, the device can have two modules in a single device, it is possible to address each device with a sub id so we can identify or command each of it in isolation.
-Sub id is a simple index which always starts with 1 and increases sequentially for each sub device present.
+deviceSubId - is the internal Id of the device.
+For example in case of iris capture, the device can have two modules in a single device, it is possible to address each device with a sub Id so we can identify or command each of it in isolation.
+Sub Id is a simple index which always starts with 1 and increases sequentially for each sub device present.

 callbackId - this differs as per the OS.
 In case of linux and windows operating systems it is a http url.
 In the case of android, it is the intent name.
 In IOS it is the url scheme.
 The call back url takes precedence over future request as a base url.
 ```